isomerpages/moe-ast-olive/index.md

       image: /images/opal mlu thumbnail.png
       alt: OLiveWellness MLUs
   - infopic:
-      title: Well Being Programmes for Schools and Divisions
+      title: Well-being Programmes for Schools and Divisions
-      description: Come check out these resources for well-being programmes available for your schools and division.
+      description: Check out these resources on well-being programmes available for your schools and division.
       button: CLick to read more!
       url: /olive/spotlight/well-being-programmes/
       image: /images/blackmores_head-00.jpeg